The Classical World and Spinor Formalisms of General Relativity: SPIN CURVATURE AND WAVE EQUATIONS

 and

-which are usually thought of as coming from the integrability condition [23]
+which are usually thought of as coming from the integrability condition [40]

-with $\vartheta_{a}$ standing for either of the affine devices $\gamma_{a}$ and $\Gamma_{aB}{}^{B}$.
-It is obvious that the right-hand sides of Eqs.
-(3.50) and (3.51) turn out to vanish when gradient potentials are allowed for.
-Because of the presupposition that both $\partial_{\lbrack a}\theta_{b]}$ and $\partial_{\lbrack a}\Pi_{b]}$ vanish, any real spin-scalar densities must behave in either formalism as numerical constants with respect to the action of the corresponding $\Delta$-operators.
-The patterns of $\Delta$-derivatives of some spin-tensor density can evidently be specified from Leibniz expansions like
+with $\vartheta _{a}$ standing for either of the affine devices $\gamma _{a}$ and $\Gamma _{aB}{}^{B}$.
+It is obvious that the right-hand sides of (4.50) and (4.51) will turn out to vanish when gradient potentials are allowed for.
+Because of the presupposition that both $\partial _{\lbrack a}\theta _{b]}$ and $\partial _{\lbrack a}\Pi _{b]}$ should vanish, any real spin-scalar densities must behave in either formalism as numerical constants with respect to the action of the $\Delta $-operators.
+The patterns of $\Delta $ -derivatives of some spin-tensor density can certainly be specified from Leibniz expansions like

 with $B_{C...D}$ being a spin tensor.
-It follows that if we invoke once again the outer-product extension of the requirement (2.91), observing that Eqs.
-(2.114) entail the constancy of $\Delta_{\Lambda}$ with respect to the action of the commutator of Eq.
-(3.1), we shall conclude that the gauge behaviours of generic $\Delta$-derivatives bear both homogeneity and linearity in either formalism.
-For example, we have the $\gamma$-formalism law
+It follows that if we invoke once more the outer-product extension of the requirement (3.91), observing that Eq.
+(3.114) entails the constancy of $\Delta _{\Lambda }$ with respect to the action of $\nabla _{\lbrack a}\nabla _{b]}$, we shall conclude that the gauge behaviours of any $\Delta $-derivatives bear both homogeneity and linearity in either formalism.
+For example, we have the $\gamma $-formalism law

-There are some situations of practical interest [24, 33] in which the calculation of $\Delta$-derivatives can be carried out as if electromagnetic pieces were absent from curvature splittings.
-The first point concerning this observation is related to the fact that there occurs a cancellation of those pieces whenever $\Delta$-derivatives of Hermitian quantities are explicitly computed in either formalism.\footnote{As an illustrative example, we have the pattern $2\operatorname{Re}(\sigma_{aB^{\prime}}^{A}\Delta_{AB}u^{BB^{\prime} })=R_{ab}u^{b}$.} Such a cancellation likewise happens when we let $\Delta $-operators act freely upon spin tensors of valences $\{a,a;0,0\}$ and $\{0,0;c,c\}$.
-For $\mathfrak{w}<0$, it still occurs in the expansion (3.52) when the valence of $B_{C...D}$ equals $\{0,-2\mathfrak{w};0,0\}$ and $\operatorname{Im}\alpha\neq0$ everywhere.
+There are some situations of practical interest wherein the calculation of $ \Delta $-derivatives may be carried out as if electromagnetic pieces were absent from curvature splittings [10].
+The first point concerning this observation is related to the fact that there occurs a cancellation of those pieces whenever $\Delta $-derivatives of arbitrary Hermitian quantities are explicitly computed in either formalism, independently of which allowable index configurations for the $\Delta $-operators are implemented.
+Such a cancellation likewise happens when we let $\Delta $-operators act freely upon spin tensors of valences $\{a,a;0,0\}$ and $\{0,0;c,c\}$.
+For $ \mathfrak{w}<0$, it still occurs in the expansion (4.52) when the valence of $B_{C...D}$ equals $\{0,-2\mathfrak{w};0,0\}$ and $\func{Im}\alpha \neq 0$ everywhere.
 A similar property also holds for cases that involve outer products between contravariant spin tensors and complex spin-scalar densities having suitable positive weights.